 The District utilizes an encumbrance accounting system under which purchase orders, contracts and other commitments for the expenditure of monies are recorded in order to reserve that portion of the applicable appropriation.
 Encumbrances are liquidated when the commitments are paid and all outstanding encumbrances lapse at June 30.

 Fund Balance - Building Fund (Measure H)

-As of June 30, 2017, the fund balance in the Building Fund was \$470,623.
+As of June 30, 2019, the fund balance of the Building Fund is classified as follows: